porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 console.log("l2TimeStamp: ", l2TimeStamp)

 ```
 The second transfer fails due to the delay of the timestamp update in the latest L1 batch.
-Technically, transfer execution goes wrong in such a way where the return of the if-else condition `timestamp > limit.resetTime` in `_checkSpendingLimit` function can't be true so as to update `available` since `timestamp` of apx 10-15 minutes ago isn't greater than `resetTime`.
+Technically, transfer execution goes wrong in such a way where the return of the if-else condition `timestamp > limit.resetTime` in `_checkSpendingLimit` function can't be true to update `available` since `timestamp` of apx 10-15 minutes ago isn't greater than `resetTime`.
 As a result, `available` value remains the same even after 1 minute, causing 'Exceed daily limit' error.

 ```solidity
 if (limit.limit != limit.available && timestamp > limit.resetTime) {
       limit.resetTime = timestamp + ONE_DAY;
       limit.available = limit.limit;
 }
 ・・・
 require(limit.available >= _amount, 'Exceed daily limit');
 ```

-It seems that this issue is only problematic for testing in this tutorial.
-This is because 10-15 minutes delay is still negligible in production where the contract requires 24 hours until `available` is restored.
+This issue is only problematic for testing in this tutorial because a 10-15 minutes delay is still negligible in production where the contract requires 24 hours until `available` is restored.
 Though, now we have to test the second transfer to see if everything goes as expected except this matter.

-So, let's run the same code again with the value, say "0.003":
+So, let's rerun the same code with another value, say "0.003":

 ```shell
 yarn hardhat deploy-zksync --script deploy/transferETH.ts
 ```

-It may succeed if 5-10 minutes have already passed since the last successfull transfer transaction and L1 batch timestamp is updated to a new value that is greater than resetTime.
-Available amount was successfully restored before comparing it with amount, which made another transfer possible.
+It may succeed if 5-10 minutes have passed since the last successful transfer transaction and the L1 batch timestamp is updated to a value greater than resetTime. `available` was successfully restored to `limit` before comparing it with `_amount`, which made another transfer possible.

 ```shell
 l1TimeStamp:  1673530137